 |Impacts||Inflation leads to a reduction in the purchasing power of money.||Deflation leads to an increase in the purchasing power of money.|

-The economy always follows a cyclical process which is constantly monitored by the central banks in order to adjust the interest rates according to the cycle.
-The cycles of the economy cannot be controlled; however, the effect of the cycles can be controlled to the marginal extent by central bank intervention.
-When the Inflation rate rises above a certain level where central banks feel the economy is overheating, they raise the interest rate in order to reduce demand thereby cooling down the economy.
+The economy always follows a cyclical process that the central banks constantly monitor to adjust the interest rates according to the cycle.
+We cannot control the economy’s cycles, but central bank intervention can marginally control the impact of these cycles.
+When the Inflation rate rises above a certain level where central banks feel the economy is overheating, they raise the interest rate to reduce demand, thereby cooling down the economy.

-This has a been a guide to the top differences between Inflation vs Deflation.
-Here we also discuss the Inflation vs Deflation key differences with infographics, and comparison table.
+This has been a guide to the top differences between Inflation vs Deflation.
+Here we also discuss the Inflation vs Deflation key differences with infographics and a comparison table.
 You may also have a look at the following articles